vbaconnet-ledger/developer-portal/_docs/transport/tutorial-1.md

 ### Install Metamask and Connect your Ledger
 To install Metamask go to the [official website](https://metamask.io/).
-Now, log in and create a test account that will receive the ethereum token from your Ledger Nano ethereum account.
+Now, login and create a test account that will receive the ethereum token from your Ledger Nano ethereum account.

 {: .center}
 ![Login Metamask](../images/login-metamask.png){:width="840"}